Burlington Lawn Edging Services

 Burlington's soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure).
 Material options for edging include:

-• Poured Concrete Curbing: 4-10/ft; most durable; 25+ years; withstands freeze-thaw cycles Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
-Materials must be selected for freeze-thaw resistance, UV stability, and salt exposure durability.
+- Poured Concrete Curbing: 4-10/ft; most durable; 25+ years; withstands freeze-thaw cycles Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
+Materials must resist freeze-thaw, UV, and salt, and accommodate glacial till expansion and contraction.

 Seasonal Edging Calendar & Weather Timing for Burlington's Climate Zone 6a

 Burlington falls within USDA Zone 6a, with pronounced freeze-thaw cycles and a frost line of 36-48 inches.
-The optimal time for edging is spring (April–May) after ground thaw and before peak plant growth.
-Summer (June–August) offers good soil conditions but avoid work during extreme heat (>90°F).
-Fall (September–October) is ideal for preparing edges for winter.
-Avoid edging in winter (November–March) due to frozen ground.
-Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature, ensuring at least 50°F for concrete curing.
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.
+The optimal time for edging is spring (April-May) after ground thaw and before peak growth.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter, while winter (November-March) should be avoided due to frozen ground.
+Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature, especially for concrete curing (minimum 50°F).
+Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and consider wildlife breeding and plant stress during timing.

 Stormwater Management & MS4 Compliance During Edging Operations in Burlington

 Edging activities must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains by using proper containment and immediate cleanup.
-Maintain natural drainage patterns and prevent pooling, especially in glacial till or clay soils, by ensuring proper grading and using permeable materials like stone or brick where appropriate.
-During construction, control dust and slurry (wet cutting), and coordinate with EPA NPDES for any required permits.
-Long-term, well-defined edges support improved drainage and can be integrated with green infrastructure initiatives.
-Burlington Engineering Division
+Preventing soil and debris from entering storm drains is critical—catch basins must be protected, and natural drainage patterns maintained, especially in glacial till or clay soils.
+Use permeable materials like stone or brick where feasible to enhance infiltration.
+During construction, promptly clean debris from streets and sidewalks, stage materials properly, and control dust or slurry with wet cutting.
+For larger projects, coordinate under EPA NPDES permitting.
+Long-term, proper edging improves drainage and supports green infrastructure.

 25 Center Street, Burlington, MA 01803